earlfogel/food/README.md

 Cover with a layer of sliced tomatoes then sprinkle with romano and breadcrumbs.

-Bake at 375 F for 30 minutes or until set and lightly browned on top.
+Bake at 375 F for 35-45 minutes or until set and lightly browned on top.

-Fyi: original recipe had more onion, turnip and pepper.

 ## Fettuccine Primavera